 So if the Yahoo account had no contacts in it, how did they spam my everyone I know?
 Well, being the idiot that I am, the password on the account set up to receive all forwarded e-mail had the same password as the first account.
 I’m not going to dwell on that idiocy…

 Regardless, I have learned a few things while attempting to remedy my mistake.
 I am presenting them as best practices in identity management but most of them center on e-mail accounts.

 - First, do not share your e-mail account password with any service.
 Google, Yahoo, Microsoft, and AOL are the major providers, and they all provide alternative authentication protocols to web services.
 It should never be necessary to share your password.

 - Change your e-mail account password on a regular schedule.
 Write up a process for yourself so that each time you need to change your password, you can simply pull out the instructions.
 I, for example, have a mobile device and need to change the password stored on that whenever I change the referenced e-mail account password.

 - Do not use the same password in different places.

 - At least one of the social networks (I won’t name names here) provides a ‘feature’ where it will determine if you are logged in to the e-mail service for your e-mail account and automatically authenticate you on their service.
 That’s a bad idea.
 My very first concern after I discovered my e-mail account was compromised was whether they would try to access my account on that network.
 All they would have had to do was log on to mail account and then go to the social network.
 This is an option I selected.
 I have since disabled the feature.

 - Since many people want to participate in social networks, you have to make available an e-mail address.
-Either use an aliased e-mail address – or use a throw away account.
+Either use an aliased e-mail address – or use a throwaway account.
 Yahoo is nice because with the paid plan you can set up an alias to your own e-mail account.
-If GMail is your preferred e-mail service provider than you can simply set up an e-mail account and forward all mail to your private account.
+If Gmail is your preferred e-mail service provider then you can simply set up an e-mail account and forward all mail to your private account.